mondoohq/cnquery/README.md

 To exit, either press CTRL + D or type `exit`.

+You can run the shell against local and remote targets, like `k8s`, `aws`, `docker`, and many more.
+Run `--help` to see a full list of supported providers.

 ## Run simple queries

 To run standalone queries in your shell, use the `run` command: